rcornwell/sims/README.md

     Communications
     * 2703 with 16 lines of 1050.

-# SEL32 Development Simulator
+# SEL32 Concept/32 Simulator

 This is a working simulator for the SEL Concept/32 line of computers.
-The current test version is for the SEL 32/27, 32/67, 32/87, 32/97, V6, and V9 computers.
+The current version is for the SEL 32/27, 32/67, 32/87, 32/97, V6, and V9 computers.
 Support for 32/55, and 32/75 computers may be added in the future.
 This simulator is co-authors with James C. Bevier.
 I did the initial parts of the simulator, James took it to a working simulator, I am assisting him in maintaining and enhancing the simulator.

+All of the processors except for the 32/77 can run the Gould diags.
+MPX 1.X support for the 32/77 computers may be added in the future.
+The level one diags are run as part of the SIMH build of SEL32 to verify that the simulator is operating correctly.
+The diags are located in the tests directory.
+Diag.tap contains the diagnostic programs and diag.ini contains the directives to configure and run the SEL32 simulator.

-This simulator is running a test version of MPX-32 1.5F.
-It is capable of creating a disk image of the O/S from a SDT tape.
-The disk image can be booted, initialized, and run many of the MPX utilities; including OPCOM & TSM.
-Eight terminals can be used to access TSM via Telnet port 4747.
-Initial support has been added for excess 64 floating point arithmetic.
-More testing is still required.
-The sim32disk.gz can be uncompressed and booted with the sel32.27.sim32.disk.ini initialization file.
-The sim32sdt.tap.gz file can also be uncompressed and started with the sel32.27.sim32.tape.ini initialization file to install from tape.
+This simulator is capable of running UTX2.1A, UTX2.1B, MPX 1.5F, and a test version of MPX 3.4.
+It is capable of creating a disk image for the O/S from a UTX or MPX SDT tape.
+The disk image can be booted, initialized, and can run many of the UTX and MPX utilities and programs.
+Ethernet is supported on UTX and may be added to MPX in the future.
+Eight terminals can be used to access MPX via Telnet port 4747.
+The sumulator has support for excess 64 floating point arithmetic and passes the 32/27 and 32/67 FP diags.
+UTX is the SEL version of System V Unix and BSD Unix ported to the V6 and V9 processors.
+UTX utilizes the basemode instruction set and a virtual memory system supported by the V6 & V9 CPUs.
+The system needs further testing to solidify the SEL32 simulator code in all of the supported environmenets.

-The current version can also install and run UTX 2.1A from an install tape.
-It is the SEL version of System V Unix and BSD Unix ported to the V6 and V9 processors.
-It can run in single or multi user mode.
-UTX utilizes the basemode instruction set and a virtual memory system provided by the V6 & V9 CPUs.
-There are still some random halts and panics.
-The system needs further testing to solidify the SEL32 simulator code.